Pumpkin Chili

 - Bell pepper and corn.
 These ingredients were added for texture and color.
 They can be omitted altogether or substituted with your favorite fresh chili peppers, bell pepper or veggies.

-How to make this recipe
+How to make turkey pumpkin chili

 - Heat the olive oil over medium heat in a large pot or Dutch oven.
 Add the onion and cook 5 minutes until softened.
-Add the ground turkey and break up into small pieces.
-Cook 5 minutes or until cooked through.

 - Add the red bell pepper and cook 3 minutes until softened, then add the garlic and spices and cook 30 seconds longer.

-- Stir in the beer, water or stock and tomatoes, and scrape up the brown bits from the bottom and sides of the pan.
-Add the pumpkin, tomato paste, beans and corn to the pan, and stir well to combine.
+- Add the pumpkin, tomato paste, beans and corn to the pan, and stir well to combine.
 Bring to a boil, then reduce the heat and simmer for 15 minutes longer until thickened.

 This pumpkin chili recipe is extremely freezer friendly.
 Cool completely, then freeze in an air tight container.
+Thaw it overnight in the refrigerator then heat well before serving!

 Recipe notes